FREQUENTLY ASKED QUESTIONS

 We definitely will!
 The other half of the therapy is really getting to know each client as a whole person with all their issues, aside from OCD.
-We identify "real life" issues and lifelong patterns of behavior and feelings that might fuel the OCD along.
+We identify "real life" issues and lifelong patterns of behavior, feelings, and negative beliefs that might fuel the OCD along.
 That might be self-esteem, relationships, work stress, childhood or family issues, social skills, and assertive communication, among others.
 It's not a "cookie-cutter" approach.
 You aren't "just another OCD case," and therapy is customized for each person.
 We'll never suggest something to you just because we recommended it to someone else.

 You're not just another OCD "case."
 We deal with everything in a person's life.
 It's not a "cookie-cutter" approach.

 HOW LONG WILL IT TAKE?
 HOW OFTEN DO I COME?

 Therapy involves coming to the office at least once per week.
 You'll notice relief gradually over time, little by little, but in the long run that will add up to a dramatic difference.
 It's not completed in 5-10 sessions, but it doesn't go on indefinitely either.
 It does take work, but those who don't skip sessions or drop out, and follow through with their behavioral homework usually make excellent progress.
 When you're done, however, you're really finished, living on a whole new level--moving on with career, school, relationships, enjoying life--finally following your dreams at last, without OCD holding you back anymore!

 CAN I TALK TO MY THERAPIST DURING THE WEEK?